bulk-reviewer/bulk-reviewer/README.md

 [![Build Status](https://travis-ci.org/bulk-reviewer/bulk-reviewer.svg?branch=master)](https://travis-ci.org/bulk-reviewer/bulk-reviewer)

-**Note: This project is under active development.
-A first release is expected in summer 2019.**

 For detailed installation and use instructions, see the [documentation](https://bulk-reviewer.readthedocs.io/en/latest/index.html).

 Bulk Reviewer is an Electron desktop application that aids in identification, review, and removal of sensitive files in directories and disk images.
 Bulk Reviewer scans directories and disk images for personally identifiable information (PII) and other sensitive information using [bulk_extractor](https://github.com/simsong/bulk_extractor), a best-in-class digital forensics tool.
 The desktop application enables users to configure, start, and review scans; generate CSV reports of features found; and export sets of files (either those free of sensitive information, or those with PII that should be restricted or run though redaction software).